rOpenSpain/climaemet/README.md

 ## Description

-The goal of "climaemet" is to serve as an interface to download the climatic data of the Spanish Meteorological Agency (AEMET) directly from R using their API (https://opendata.aemet.es/) and create scientific graphs.
+The goal of "climaemet" is to serve as an interface to download the climatic data of the Spanish Meteorological Agency (AEMET) directly from R using their API (https://opendata.aemet.es/) and create scientific graphs (climate charts, trend analysis of climate time series, temperature and precipitation anomalies maps, "warming stripes" graphics, climatograms, etc.).

 ## AEMET Open Data